 The one main tax on LTDs’ profits is corporation tax, which is currently set at a rate of 19% (in the 2021/22 tax year).
 Tax rates are fixed in advance each year and must be paid to Her Majesty’s Revenue & Customs (HMRC) within 9 months and 1 day of the LTD year-end.

-Within three months of trading or becoming active, a UK LTD is required to notify HMRC that it falls within the charge to UK corporation tax.
+Within three months of trading or becoming active, an LTD will need to notify HMRC that it falls within the charge to UK corporation tax.
 Failure to notify can result in a penalty.

 The business owners will still need to pay personal tax on any salary or dividends taken from an LTD via Self Assessment.
 However, with careful planning, the amount of tax can be minimized.

-Typically, all new companies will require a bank account in order to conduct their business in the UK.
+Typically, all new companies will need to open a bank account in order to conduct their business in the UK.

 5. Duties and responsibilities of an LTD in the UK